Implementing AES-256 for Serialized Data at Rest in DSCSA-Compliant Supply Chains

 Python Implementation for Serialization Engineers

 For Python automation engineers building serialization middleware or EPCIS transformation pipelines, the cryptography library provides a robust, FIPS-aligned implementation of AES-256-GCM.
-Below is a production-grade pattern for field-level encryption that integrates with a centralized KMS for key retrieval and nonce management.
+The pattern below uses field-level encryption with a centralized KMS for key retrieval and per-field nonce generation.

 import os